 (D/A) From St James’ Church walk out of the town centre uphill, along Upgate.
 Cross the traffic lights carefully and continue past Meridian View and the disused quarry.
-Turn right along the next track, which leads past several houses before becoming a grassy track.
+Turn right along the next track, which leads past several houses.

-(1) Turn left just past a bungalow, over a gate onto the footpath.
-Cross a stile in a fence and continue on the path to the corner.
-Follow the waymarked path through the next field continuing along the path as it crosses footbridges and 3 more fields to the bypass.
+(1) Turn left past a bungalow, over a gate onto the footpath.
+Continue on an obvious path across the field to the corner.
+In the next field bear left through the hedge continuing along the path as it crosses footbridges and three more fields to the bypass.

 (2) Carefully cross the bypass and rejoin the footpath as it crosses the small stream, then head for the left side of Brock a Dale plantation.
 Follow the path, keeping the plantation on your right, up the track, cross the next field with trees on your left,over the bridge, then continue on the footpath as it crosses diagonally the next 4 fields and emerges onto a lane and crossroads.